CoCkMelon/A-Monogoose-Engine/docs/ROADMAP.md

       #define LOGD(...) ((void)0)
       #endif

-- Remove noisy logs (like per-keypress spam) from examples; retain essential diagnostics under LOGD.
+- Retain essential diagnostics under LOGD.
 - Use plain ASCII in C source.
 Avoid special Unicode, HTML, or nonstandard escapes in code.
 - Make minimal, scoped changes and preserve current behavior in Release builds.
-- Use clear commit messages and, when requested, include: "Changes made by GPT-5 and Claude 4.1 Opus."
+- Use clear commit messages and add your model name if you are AI.